 Whether you want brilliant writing, an entertaining speaker, top quality video scripts and production, professional voice over, or history research, Mike Vance is the guy for you.
 He is one of the best history storytellers in Southeast Texas.
 Mike is uniquely qualified to bring life to your business videos, presentations, publications and events.
-He can provide turn-key production through his company, Dos Dogs Creative or through Bright Sky Publishing.
+He can provide turn-key production through his company, Dos Dogs Creative or through Night Heron Media, a non-profit that can create your book or video.
 You might have seen him on TV, heard him on the radio, or read about his Texas history work in the newspaper, but there are other stories and images to explore.
 So make yourself at home and browse around the site to learn more.

 Mike has been creative for money for over thirty years.
 Shucks, since he left college, he's never had a "real" job, unless you count getting paid to play around on TV and radio or make movies about our state and local history.
 Now, you wouldn't want to break that streak by not hiring him, would you?
 Mike can do all sorts of things for you in the most fun and professional manner.
 Contact him to find out more.